Intriguing Findings of Frequency Selection for Image Deblurring: Conclusion

 \section{Conclusion}

-In this paper, we present \uline{Deep} \uline{R}esidual \uline{F}ourier \uline{T}ransformation (DeepRFT) for image deblurring, where we propose a plug-and-play residual block called Res FFT-Conv Block, integrating both spatial and frequency residual information.
-Res FFT-Conv Block allows the image-wide receptive field which is able to capture the long-term interaction.
-By plugging Res FFT-Conv Block into MIMO-UNet, our DeepRFT achieves remarkable superior performance compared with all state-of-the-arts.
-Experiments are evaluated on four image deblurring datasets.
+In this paper, we reveal an intriguing phenomenon that frequency selection can provide faithful information about the blur pattern.
+With this viewpoint, we propose a plug-and-play block called Res FFT-ReLU Block based on FFT-ReLU stream.
+Res FFT-ReLU Block allows the image-wide receptive field which is able to capture the long-term interaction.
+Plugging Res FFT-ReLU Block into MIMO-UNet and NAFNet achieves remarkable superior performance compared with state-of-the-arts, on three well-known public image deblurring datasets.

-\textbf{Limitations and broader impacts.} The proposed method has accomplished a primary exploration of the frequency domain.
-The Res FFT-Conv Block introduces slightly more parameters than ResBlock.
-A great many studies are worth exploring by following our work, to acquire even faster speed and better performance.
-Besides, the proposed model may generate details used to pry into other people's privacy.
-Thus, the model should be used in a right way.